julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 ### Decentralized Command (Mission Command / Auftragstaktik)

-A superior approach is to provide clear commander’s intent and end-state objectives from the top, while granting subordinates wide latitude in execution.
-This fosters rapid local adaptation, tightens the OODA loop, exploits fleeting opportunities, and builds resilience against friction and uncertainty—reducing waste from delayed or erroneous central decisions.
+A superior approach is to provide clear commander's intent and end-state objectives from the top, while granting subordinates wide latitude in execution.
+This fosters rapid local adaptation, tightens the OODA loop (Observe-Orient-Decide-Act—the decision-making cycle developed by military strategist John Boyd; faster cycling through this loop allows one to get inside the enemy's decision timeframe), exploits fleeting opportunities, and builds resilience against friction and uncertainty—reducing waste from delayed or erroneous central decisions.

 ### Real life examples of disastrous consequences of following rigid unity of command